Renee Zellweger to Make Broadcast TV Debut as Star of NBC Limited Series 'The Thing About Pam'

-Renee Zellweger is set to make her broadcast TV debut as star and executive producer of NBC limited series “The Thing About Pam,” which also hails from Blumhouse and NBC News program “Dateline.”
-The show will consist of six episodes and received a straight-to-series order from NBC.
+Renee Zellweger is set to make her broadcast TV debut as star and executive producer of the NBC limited series “The Thing About Pam,” which also hails from Blumhouse and NBC News program “Dateline.”
+The show, which will consist of six episodes, received a straight-to-series order from NBC.

-This “The Thing About Pam” is an adaptation of the popular 2019 podcast of the same name.
-The case also got a bunch of airtime across a multi-episode investigation performed by “Dateline.”
+This “The Thing About Pam” is an adaptation of the popular 2019 true-crime podcast of the same name.
+The case at the center of the podcast also got a bunch of airtime across a multi-episode investigation performed by “Dateline.”

-The podcast, and now the show, is based on the 2011 murder of Betsy Faria that resulted in her husband Russ’s conviction, but he insisted he did not kill her.
-His conviction was later overturned.
+The podcast, and now the show, is based on the 2011 murder of Betsy Faria that resulted in her husband Russ’ conviction.
+Russ insisted he did not kill his wife, and his conviction was later overturned.
 The brutal crime set off a chain of events that would expose a diabolical scheme deeply involving Pam Hupp.

+Also Read: 'Law & Order: Organized Crime' to Premiere With 2-Hour 'SVU' Crossover Event

 Jessika Borsiczky will write the series and serve as showrunner.